mestredelpino/standalone-vms/README.md

 2. Create a file "terraform.tfvars" and paste these variables to deploy a virtual machine called <YOUR_VM_NAME>.

 ```
-vsphere-user           = ""                # The username of the vSphere user to be used for this deployment
+vsphere_user           = ""                # The username of the vSphere user to be used for this deployment
-vsphere-password       = ""                # The password of the vSphere user to be used for this deployment
+vsphere_password       = ""                # The password of the vSphere user to be used for this deployment
-vsphere-server         = ""                # The vSphere server (IP address or FQDN)
+vsphere_server         = ""                # The vSphere server (IP address or FQDN)
-vsphere-datacenter     = ""                # The vSphere Datacenter you will deploy this virtual machine to
+vsphere_datacenter     = ""                # The vSphere Datacenter you will deploy this virtual machine to
-vsphere-datastore      = ""                # The datastore you will deploy this virtual machine to
+vsphere_datastore      = ""                # The datastore you will deploy this virtual machine to
-vsphere-resource_pool  = ""                # The resource pool to be used by this virtual machine (optional)
+vsphere_resource_pool  = ""                # The resource pool to be used by this virtual machine (optional)
-vsphere-host           = ""                # The ESXi host you will deploy this virtual machine to
+vsphere_host           = ""                # The ESXi host you will deploy this virtual machine to
-vsphere-network        = ""                # The network segment to be used by this virtual machine
+vsphere_network        = ""                # The network segment to be used by this virtual machine
-vsphere-network-cidr   = ""                # The CIDR of the "vsphere-network"
+vsphere_network_cidr   = ""                # The CIDR of the "vsphere-network"
-vsphere-vm-folder      = ""                # The name of the vSphere folder which will contain the deployed virtual machine(s)
+vsphere_vm_folder      = ""                # The name of the vSphere folder which will contain the deployed virtual machine(s)

 dhcp-vms = [
       {
-        name: "example"
+        name = "example"
-        disk : 100,
+        disk = 100,
-        cpu : 2,
+        cpu = 2,
-        memory : 4000,
+        memory = 4000,
-        ip_address : "10.1.1.15",
+        ip_address = "10.1.1.15",
-        vm-name: "example-standalone"
+        vm_name = "example-standalone"
-        startup-script: "example-setup.sh",
+        startup_script = "example-setup.sh",
         environment-variables = {
           variable1           = "dummy"
           variable2           = "dummy2"